googol7/media-monitoring-service/README.md

 ## Description

-Parses all stories from [ORF Bundesland Heute](https://tvthek.orf.at/profile/Vorarlberg-heute/70024) and sends them via email.
+Parses all stories from [ORF TVthek “Bundesland Heute”](https://tvthek.orf.at/profile/Vorarlberg-heute/70024) and sends them via email.

 Finds keywords in the text and highlights them.